Quantum Coherent Transport of 1D ballistic states in second order topological insulator Bi$_4$Br$_4$: Exfoliation and contacting of B i B r flakes

-To understand the nature of the contact region between Pd electrodes and Bi$_4$Br$_4$ flakes, we produced FIB lamella of the region of the contacts, as well as slices away from the contact and analyzed them in a STEM.
-The results are presented in figure \ref{fig:EDX}.
-Sections taken far from the contacts show excellent crystalline quality, even after exposure to ambient air (Fig. \ref{fig:EDX}c,d).
-By contrast, for both contacting schemes, the contact regions are disordered, with Pd/Bi interdiffusion, and have a typical 100 nm size.
+To understand the nature of the contact region between Pd electrodes and Bi$_4$Br$_4$ flakes, we produced FIB {lamellae} of the region of the contacts, as well as slices away from the {contacts} and analyzed them in a STEM.
+The results are presented in Fig. \ref{fig:EDX}.
+Sections taken far from the contacts show excellent crystalline quality, even after exposure to ambient air [Fig. \ref{fig:EDX}(c) and \ref{fig:EDX}(d)].
+By contrast, for both contacting schemes, the contact regions are disordered, with Pd/Bi interdiffusion, and have a typical {size of approximately 100 nm}.